geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 <img src="../img/style_editor.jpg" alt="style_editor"/>

-You can manage styles on [MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/) only if you have the *Admin* permissions on [GeoServer](http://geoserver.org/) because the **Style Editor** consumes its REST API.
-The editing tool can be available also for those MapStore2 administrators who have configured the account's integration between MapStore2 and GeoServer.
-Without the user integration a basic authentication form will appears to enter the admin credential of GeoServer.
+The Style Editor tool provides its functionalities on top of [GeoServer](http://geoserver.org/) REST APIs, so the styling functionalities are available only for those layers that are loaded in [MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/) from GeoServer.
+By default the GeoServer's REST APIs are available only for the GeoServer administrators, so a basic authentication form will appears in MapStore2 to enter the *Admin* credentials.
+Without Admin rights, the editing capabilities on styles are not available and only a list of the available styles will be shown in order to assign one of them to the selected layer.
+If the users integration between GeoServer and MapStore2 is configured, the editing functionalities of the styles will be available according to the role of the authenticated user in MapStore2 in a more transparent way.
 <br>
 Once done these requirements' checks you can edit an existing style or create a new one from scratch.